tensordiffeq/tdq-docs/tensordiffeq/tensordiffeq/_build/html/_sources/gpu/gpu-considerations/index.md

 enterprise-level data center with $N$ GPUs.

-## Notes
+## Notes and Best-Practces for GPUs
-graph-mode L-BFGS is typically faster on a single-GPU, given sufficient model size.
-On a CPU, empirically, it has been demonstrated that eager-mode L-BFGS is actually faster than graph-mode.
+- graph-mode L-BFGS is typically faster on a single-GPU, given sufficient model size.
+On a CPU, empirically, it has been demonstrated that eager-mode L-BFGS is actually faster than graph-mode

 We are interested in
  community feedback!
 If you notice something interesting here, open a PR on these docs and let us know!